hudson-trading/corral/doc/02_adapting.md

   * Can call `await_ready()`, transitioning to `ReadyImmediately` if it returns true or `NotReady` otherwise.

-* `NotReady`: We know the awaitable is not ready, so we're allowed to suspend it now.
+* `NotReady`: We know the awaiter is not ready, so we're allowed to suspend it now.
 We can also check the readiness redundantly, or early-cancel.
   * Can call `await_early_cancel()`, transitioning to `Cancelled` if it returns true or `CancelPending` otherwise.